QuickBase/interview-demos/ui-pipelines/README.md

 * Allow the form to be responsive and work on mobile devices in addition to desktop.
-* Think about error handling from the APIs, slow APIs, timeouts
+* Think about error handling from the APIs, slow APIs, timeouts.
+Think about what kind of APIs would serve this feature the best.
+* Think about tests.
+What kind of tests would you write if you had more time?
 * Think about Accessibility and Internationalization best practices.
 Please form an opinion on how to do these well.
 * Think about reusability.
 Refactor the button component such that it could be used by other developers and maintain the same style and behavior (e.g., for a custom component